Aliases for CAPN7 Gene

 GeneCards Summary for CAPN7 Gene

 CAPN7 (Calpain 7) is a Protein Coding gene.
-Among its related pathways are ERK Signaling and Apoptosis Pathway.
-GO annotations related to this gene include calcium-dependent cysteine-type endopeptidase activity and MIT domain binding.
-An important paralog of this gene is CAPN15.
+Diseases associated with CAPN7 include Coffin-Siris Syndrome 1 and Autosomal Dominant Non-Syndromic Intellectual Disability.
+Among its related pathways are Degradation of the extracellular matrix and Apoptosis Pathway.
+Gene Ontology (GO) annotations related to this gene include endopeptidase activity and MIT domain binding.
+An important paralog of this gene is CAPN1.

 Calcium-regulated non-lysosomal thiol-protease.